uFleck/CursoQI-Exercicios/README.md

 # QICourse WEB

-Web-based exercises performed by me during the IQ course.
+Web-based exercises performed by me during the QIcourse.